MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

 search.appverid:
 - MOE150
 - MET150
-description: "To implement a records management strategy in your Office 365 or Microsoft organization, use retention labels that declare content as a record.
+description: "Learn about records To implement a records management strategy in your Office 365 or Microsoft organization, use retention labels that declare content as a record.
 Then publish or auto-apply the retention record label."
 ---

-# Overview of records
+# Learn about records

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*